 Next, an inflatable balloon is released from its resting place in the stomach.
 The procedure is carried out under sedation to ensure the patient’s comfort.
 The patient is immediately awakened following its completion.

 1. The ORBERA balloon

-The Orbera balloon is one of the most famous types of the gastric balloon.
+The Orbera balloon is one of the most famous types of gastric balloon.
 This balloon is usually filled with saline using an endoscope through the mouth.
 Then, the surgeon will fill the balloon until it reaches the required size, adding some drops of blue dye.
 This dye is used to monitor the occurrence of any hole in the balloon.